TheWooSai/Swift-Dialog-Starter/README.md

 _The script makes no changes in testing mode by default.
 Swift Dialog's default listening file is in a location that requires sudo to write to.
 This will be updated in a future release (Probably /private/tmp)_

+# Configuration

+The primary usage of this as an onboarding tool is policy execution and software installation.
+The variable to look for is `policyArray`.
+Each policy should have its own line.
+Policies can be called be either a custom trigger or by policy ID.
+Custom trigger is the default selection.
+Use "**event**" to use custom triggers.
+Use "**id**" to use policy ID